 Julia gave birth on 19 June 1945.
 Her daughter, named Victoria Elizabeth, was born at the Salvation Army's Elmswood Infirmary on Liverpool's North Mossley Hill Road.

 After pressure from Julia's family, Victoria was given up for adoption to a Norwegian Salvation Army captain, Peder Pedersen, and his wife Margaret.
-The child was renamed Ingrid Marie Pedersen and was raised in Norway.
+The child was renamed Ingrid Marie Pedersen and was raised in Crosby, England.

 John Lennon was never told about his half-sister's existence.
 Ingrid discovered her famous sibling, however, in 1966 while working as a nurse.
 Wishing to get married, she had to produce her birth certificate and found that she was related to a Beatle.